alexgaas/java_file_io/README.md

 ## Kernel optimizations

-Any JVM based application starts as a process in User Space of operating system.
-When application have to perform any IO operation it makes `syscall` what means makes kernel call to make IO operations over device driver which kernel have.

 Any JVM-based application initiates as a process within the user space of the operating system.
 When such an application needs to perform any IO operation, it triggers a `syscall`, signaling the operating system kernel to facilitate the IO operations via the appropriate device driver it possesses.